-Sources of Information: Of those having looked for funding sources, 44.4% indicated that they obtained their information from government sources.
+Sources of Information: Of those having looked for information, 44.4% indicated that they received it from government sources.
 Unspecified "Other" sources provided information for another 22.22% of respondents.
 Radio, Social Media, and Family/Friends were sources of information for 11.1% of respondents each.